Areeesha-Kainat/Simple_Calculator/README.md

-# Background-Video-Page
+# Simple Calculator Using HTML,CSS

-Project Overview:
+Project Overview
-Welcome to the Background Video Page project!
-In this project, I created a visually engaging webpage with a video playing in the background.
-The dynamic video backdrop enhances the page's aesthetic and provides an immersive experience for users.
+Welcome to the Simple Calculator project!
+In this project, I've built a basic calculator using html and css.
+This calculator performs fundamental arithmetic operations, including addition, subtraction, multiplication, and division

-Features:
+Features
-Full-Screen Background Video: A captivating video plays seamlessly in the background, covering the entire page.
+Basic Arithmetic Operations: Perform addition, subtraction, multiplication, and division.
-Overlay Content: Text and other elements are displayed over the video for a stylish effect.
+Simple Interface: A straightforward interface for entering numbers and selecting operations.

-Technologies Used:
+Technologies Used
-HTML: Structuring the webpage and embedding the video.
+HTML: Structuring the calculator's layout.
-CSS: Styling the page, ensuring the video is properly positioned and responsive.
+CSS: Styling the calculator for a clean and user-friendly appearance.